Professor, Biomedical Scientist And CEO, Global Health Biotech (PTY) Ltd, South Africa

 She is currently the Deputy Chair of the Board of Directors at the Windhoek Country Club and Deputy Chair of the Council on the National Arts Council of Namibia.
 Her involvement in local community projects and activities speaks to her portfolios on the various government boards and of which she takes great pride to be able to share skills and knowledge for the upliftment of the respective entities which in turn benefits the community at large.

 As a seasoned academic her research interests are of cultural, creative, heritage, and sustainable tourism management which seeks to empower local communities more specifically women, and which she has published in various journals and book chapters.
+In her spare time, she is an avid reader of novels and biographies and enjoys spending time with her husband and four kids.

 Prof. Kamilla Swart is Associate Professor and Director of the Masters in Sport and Entertainment Management (MSEM) program at Hamad Bin Khalifa University, Qatar.
 She also serves as Senior Research Associate, School of Tourism and Hospitality, University of Johannesburg.
 Previous positions include Director of the Centre for Tourism Research in Africa, Cape Peninsula University of Technology, Cape Town.
 Her research interests include sport, tourism, and events, focusing on mega-events, policies, strategies, monitoring and evaluation, legacy, sustainability and inclusion; in the developing context, and in the global South in particular.